 By the by: the stuff I've outlined uses high volume and medium to heavy weights, but not super-heavy resistance.
 Super sets, 8x8 and stuff like that.
 I'm using that for my delts.

+Intensity is the key, here.
 Actually, I've never had a muscle group react so kindly to this approach.
 The amount of blood resulting from this pump might even have helped the healing process, there (I'm getting prolotherapy).

 DBs are usually better for shoulder health, but the aforementioned contraindications (trap involvement) still apply, here.